mattanmr/xbar_plugins/README.md

 ---

+## Disclaimer

+This software is provided "as is" and is intended for informational and convenience purposes only.
+It is not intended to replace professional medical advice, diagnosis, or counseling.
+Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
+Use of this program is at your own risk.

+## No Liability

+The authors and contributors of this software accept no responsibility or liability for any effects, behaviors, damages, or other issues that may arise from the use or misuse of this software.
+By using this program, you agree that you do so at your own risk and that you assume full responsibility for any consequences.

+---

 ## Quick Start: Easy Installation (Recommended)

 The fastest way to get set up is to use the included `install.sh` script, which automates the installation of Python dependencies and places the plugin in your xbar plugins folder.